 The Premedical Graduate Certificate Program (CERT) of Virginia Commonwealth University School of Medicine (SOM) is a one-year, graduate-level program for individuals seeking to enhance their qualifications for admission into professional school, including Medical and Dental School.
-Students who successfully complete the Certificate Program also have an opportunity to continue to a Master of Science (M.S.) or Ph.D. degree program within the School of Medicine.
+Students making satisfactory academic progress in the Certificate Program can apply to Master of Science (M.S.) or Ph.D. degree programs within the School of Medicine.
 The Certificate Program is administrated through the School of Medicine, with required and elective courses based in specific Departments.

 The CERT Program is structured to improve overall competitiveness for admission into professional school.